 Only the SD format is compatible: Micro SD or Nano SD cards fitted with an adapter are not supported.
+The maximum memory supported is 2 TB.

 Storing logs on an external medium can only be done on an SD card.
 This service is not compatible with other storage media such as a USB key or an external hard disk.